Protein Cookies & Baked Sweets

 What We Think About Lenny & Larry's The Complete Cookie Birthday Cake?

-After two cookies across a week, we'd buy Lenny & Larry's again, but only as occasional dessert, not daily protein.
-The Birthday Cake genuinely tastes like a bakery cookie, the 16g plant protein is a real bonus, but 420 calories and 20g sugar make it a treat, not a snack.
-Best split into two servings or saved for travel.
-If your goal is high-protein-low-cal snacking, look at [David Bars](/reviews/david-protein-bar-peanut-butter/) instead.
+Lenny & Larry's Birthday Cake works as an occasional dessert, not daily protein.
+Buyers consistently agree it genuinely tastes like a bakery cookie, and the 16g plant protein is a real bonus, but the macros (420 calories, 20g sugar) make it a treat, not a snack.
+Worth buying if you want a vegan dessert with some protein and can split it into two servings or save it for travel.
+The wrong pick if your goal is high-protein, low-calorie snacking, where [David Bars](/reviews/david-protein-bar-peanut-butter/) at 150 cal and 28g protein make more sense.

 The Good